algomo/knowledge-base/docs/docs/data-sources/Intents.md

 Intents are question and answer pairs that are used to train your bot.
 They are a simple and effective way to teach your bot how to answer questions.
-Users can create intents, and these can be assigned to specific bots.
-A bot can be associated with multiple intents, allowing for versatile conversational abilities.

 ### Intent structure